lps-rocks/Pelican-Keeper/README.md

 The config.json file can be found in the installatin folder and for the moment you have two options
 > [!WARNING]
-> The Paginate option is still being tested, so its not quite complete yet.
+> The Paginate option is still being tested, and may not work yet.
 Use at your own risk!

 ```
 {